shipwright-io/cli/docs/shp_buildrun_create.md

 ### Options

 ```
       --buildref-apiversion string               API version of build resource to reference
       --buildref-name string                     name of build resource to reference
   -e, --env stringArray                          specify a key-value pair for an environment variable to set for the build container (default [])
   -h, --help                                     help for create
       --output-credentials-secret string         name of the secret with builder-image pull credentials
       --output-image string                      image employed during the building process
       --output-image-annotation stringArray      specify a set of key-value pairs that correspond to annotations to set on the output image (default [])
       --output-image-label stringArray           specify a set of key-value pairs that correspond to labels to set on the output image (default [])
+      --retention-ttl-after-failed duration      duration to delete the BuildRun after it failed
+      --retention-ttl-after-succeeded duration   duration to delete the BuildRun after it succeeded
       --sa-generate                              generate a Kubernetes service-account for the build
       --sa-name string                           Kubernetes service-account name
       --timeout duration                         build process timeout
 ```

 ### Options inherited from parent commands